ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 ## Introduction

 [PyTorch](http://pytorch.org/) is one among the numerous [deep learning frameworks](https://www.kdnuggets.com/2017/02/python-deep-learning-frameworks-overview.html) which allows us to optimize mathematical equations using [Gradient Descent](https://medium.com/ai-society/hello-gradient-descent-ef74434bdfa5).
-The objective of this article is to give you a hands on experience with PyTorch & some basic mathematical operations that follow in the machine learning workflow.
+The objective of this article is to give you a hands on experience with PyTorch & some basic mathematical lingo associated with Deep Learning.
 We also introduce the classic problem of [Handwritten Digit Recognition](http://yann.lecun.com/exdb/mnist/) a.k.a the hello world of Deep Learning.

-*Follow the installation procedure from [here](http://pytorch.org/).*

 **Table of Contents**: